here4/here4/README.md

  * a shufflepuck table

-To enter an app (ie. start driving a car, controlling a game or go through a portal), go near it and press space on the keyboard, or X on your gamepad.
+To enter an app (ie. start driving a car, controlling a game or go through a portal), go near it and press space on the keyboard, or Y on your gamepad.
 Press the same again to return to walking around.

 ## Worlds